-How to Style Louvre Doors for 2023- Explaining & Understanding Louvered Style Doors
+How to Style Louvre Doors- Explaining & Understanding Louvered Style Doors

 What are Louver Doors?

 Louvre doors have been a classic door design for homes since the Middle Ages.
 Louvered doors have a series of slat or louver installed in the doors that helps allow for ventilation or airflow, including heat or air conditioning vs a common solid core door.
 The louvers offer privacy and some degree of light control.
 Louvered doors are commonly used in closets, cabinets, room dividers, and even as entry or interior doors in homes or commercial spaces.
 These doors are great for installing in your home today.
 We will discuss the major style of louvered doors still used today.
 The best design option to install for louvered doors depends on your specific needs, preferences, and the overall style of your space.

 Louvers can be designed with horizontal or vertical orientation options.
 Horizontal louvers are more common and provide better ventilation and light control.
 Vertical louvers can create a unique and modern look.
 The size of the louvers can vary, affecting the amount of light and privacy the door provides.
 Larger louvers allow for more airflow and visibility, while smaller louvers offer more privacy.

 Fixed louvers refers to louvered panels or elements that are stationary and do not move or open.
 These fixed-wall louvers are often used for various purposes, including architectural design, ventilation, sun control, and aesthetic enhancements.

 Movable louvers, also known as adjustable louvers or operable louvers, are a type of architectural feature or design element consisting of slats or fins that can be rotated or adjusted to control various aspects such as light, ventilation, privacy, and temperature.
 Unlike fixed louvers, movable louvers can be manipulated to open or close, providing greater flexibility in their functionality.